Here are some common questions you may have about AHT Wisconsin Windows and our services to our Wisconsin neighbors.

 Will I really need a 50-year warranty?

-You may not need a 50 year warranty.
+You may not need a 50-year warranty.
 But wouldn’t you want the peace of mind that your windows will be covered as long as you live in your home?
-We offer our 50 year warranty on our windows to give you the comfort and confidence that your new windows will never need to be replaced again.
+We offer our 50-year warranty on our windows to give you the comfort and confidence that your new windows will never need to be replaced again.
 The warranty is even transferable to the new owners if you sell your home, making your home more valuable.
-Some restriction do apply, so see your AHT consultant for details.
+Some restriction do apply, so see your AHT Wisconsin Windows consultant for details.

 What is the difference between a 50-year warranty and “lifetime” warranties offered by other window manufacturers?

-“Lifetime” warranties can exclude pieces and parts of the window, are often prorated, only paying a decreasing percentage of the cost to fix the problem based upon the time elapsed, and rarely transfer with the ownership of the home, leaving future tenants without protection.
-Our 50 year warranty includes all parts, is non-prorated, and is transferable to the new home owners within the 50 years.
+“Lifetime” warranties can exclude pieces and parts of the window, are often prorated, only paying a decreasing percentage of the cost to fix the problem based on the time elapsed, and rarely transfer with the ownership of the home, leaving future tenants without protection.
+Our 50-year warranty includes all parts, is non-prorated, and is transferable to the new home owners within the 50 years.

 What is a Workmanship Warranty?